codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/deploy-to-tomcat-via-scp.md

 The above pipeline does the following:

-1. A [git-clone]({{site.baseurl}}/docs/pipelines/steps/git-clone/) step that clones the main repository
+1. Clones the main repository through the [git-clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/).
-2. A [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/) that installs the dependencies via Maven and packages our war file
+2. Installs the dependencies via Maven and packages our `war` file through a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).
-3. A freestyle step that transfers our application via scp to a Tomcat server.
+3. Transfers our application via scp to a Tomcat server through another freestyle step.

 Note that you will need to change the listed environment variables accordingly, either through the YAML itself, or through your pipeline settings:

 {% include image.html
 lightbox="true"